 “Those who do not possess a classical education are prisoners of their own time.
 To know and be interested only in the now means being incapable of evaluating or appreciating even that.”

 All foreign language study includes learning about the people who speak the language, so Classical Studies is the natural companion to Latin.
 In Classical Studies, students study Greek mythology and Greek and Roman history and literature every year, gradually deepening their knowledge and understanding.
 This long grounding prepares students to read the classics of Greek, Roman, and English literature, and to study and understand the modern world.

 Why spend so much time on the Greeks and Romans?
 Why not put this time and effort into American history and literature instead?
 It may seem only reasonable that the history of one’s own nation should be the focus of the curriculum, but, surprisingly, that is not the case.

 In addition, all of the issues that we struggle with in the modern world – economic, political, religious, and social – are present in the ancient world in their simplest form.
-In Greece and Rome, the perennial problems of the human condition can be seen at their beginning, while it is still possible to grasp them, to understand them, and to really see the heart of the matter.
+In Greece and Rome the perennial problems of the human condition can be seen at their beginning, while it is still possible to grasp them, to understand them, and to really see to the heart of the matter.

 View the book list for classical studies here.